Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Introduction

 Pressure field reconstruction from noisy velocity data obtained via Particle Image Velocimetry (PIV) or Lagrangian Particle Tracking (LPT) is an effective and non-invasive flow diagnostic strategy \citep{van2013piv}.
 Since early development by \citet{schwabe1935druckermittlung}, continuous progress in the field has resulted in a wide range of viable reconstruction methods.
 These reconstruction methods typically fall into one of two categories.
-The first category {reconstruct} the pressure field $p$ by integrating the pressure gradient, $g(\bm{u})$, obtained using the momentum equation
+The first category {reconstruct} the pressure field $p$ by integrating the pressure gradient, $\bm{g}(\bm{u})$, obtained using the momentum equation

-where $\bm{u}$ is the velocity field, $\rho$ is the density, and $\nu$ is the kinematic viscosity of the fluid, respectively, for an incompressible flow.
+where $\bm{u}$ is the velocity field, $\rho$ is the density, and $\nu$ is the kinematic viscosity, for an incompressible flow.

 One iconic method believed to be in this category, Omni-Directional Integration (ODI), was first introduced by \citet{liu2003measurements,liu2006instantaneous}, with the key idea of trying to enforce the path independence of the pressure gradient by iteratively averaging the integrated pressure along different paths starting from a virtual boundary that encloses the domain.
-This reconstruction method is known to be particularly robust to random noise (in the pressure gradients).
-However, due to the ensemble practice, the original ODI is prohibitively expensive \citep{zigunov2024one}.
+This reconstruction method is known to be particularly robust to random noise in the pressure gradients, however, due to the ensemble practice, the original ODI methods can be very expensive \citep{zigunov2024one}.
+To improve the computational efficiency, several strategies have been implemented.
+Examples include using much fewer integral paths \citep{dabiri2013algorithm}, GPU-acceleration \citep{wang2019gpu}, Green's functions \citep{wang2023greens}, and removing redundant integration \citep{zigunov2023fast,zigunov2024one}.

 In addition, the reconstruction quality of ODI depends on the size and shape of the virtual boundary.
-To improve the computational efficiency, some strategies have been employed.
-Examples include using much fewer integral paths \citep{dabiri2013algorithm}, GPU-acceleration \citep{wang2019gpu}, Green's functions \citep{wang2023greens}, and removing redundant integration \citep{zigunov2023fast,zigunov2024one}.
-Since its inception, the virtual boundary has evolved from finite rectangular virtual boundary \citep{liu2003measurements}, to finite circular virtual boundary \citep{liu2006instantaneous}, and finally to an infinitely large virtual boundary which is the Rotating Parallel Ray Omni-directional Integration (RPR-ODI) \citep{liu2016instantaneous,wang2019gpu}.
+Since its inception, the virtual boundary has evolved from finite rectangular virtual boundary \citep{liu2003measurements}, to finite circular virtual boundary \citep{liu2006instantaneous}, and finally to an infinitely large virtual boundary which is the Rotating Parallel Ray Omni-Directional Integration (RPR-ODI) \citep{liu2016instantaneous,wang2019gpu}.
 Due to the unbiased weighting of the ensemble integration, RPR-ODI is in general considered superior in terms of reconstruction accuracy among all other conventional ODI solvers.